header-banner-microwave.jpg

 1. Give it a good clean and donate it to your local charity—you never know who might need it.

 2. Or, if you want to make a little cash, sell it at a car boot sale or flea market or yard sale.
-Also broaden your horizons and look into selling it in an online marketplace.
+Broaden your horizons and look into selling it in an online marketplace.

 3. If you’re not feeling that generous, you can always be the best uncle/aunt and sell it to your niece or nephew who just moved into a university flat share.